 - Recycled bricks can be sold as aggregate, drainage media, and general fill

 - Landscaping and decorative purposes around the garden

 - To preserve water in homes by placing a recycled brick in the cistern to displace water.
 The brick takes up volume, thereby reducing the amount of water used to flush the toilet each time.
-Studies reveal that about 500 gallons of water can be saved each year per toilet with just one brick!

 - Recycled bricks are ideal for a brick barbecue or fire pit